solidify/jira-azuredevops-migrator/docs/telemetry.md

 Note: Exception data cannot be 100% guaranteed to not leak production data

-All logging logic can be review in the 'src/WorkItemMigrator/Migration.Common.Log/Logger.cs' source file.
+All logging logic can be reviewed in the 'src/WorkItemMigrator/Migration.Common.Log/Logger.cs' source file.

 ## Opt out of tracking